 Cotton tree (Ceiba pentandra) grows both in tropical America and tropical Africa.
 It is not entirely clear where the tree appeared naturally and where it was brought by people – but it is possible that ceiba originally grew in Western Africa and could be brought elsewhere by ocean streams.
 Or vica verse… by streams from America to Africa.
 Who knows?

-Seed ponds of this tree contain strong and light fiber, which gave name to the tree – "cotton tree".
-The collection of this fiber is not an easy work but the fiber serves as excellent filling for mattresses, children toys, pillows.
+Seed ponds of this tree contain strong and light fiber, which gave a name to the tree – "cotton tree".
+The collection of this fiber is not easy work but the fiber serves as an excellent filling for mattresses, children toys, pillows.

 Return of slaves to Africa

 Thousands of black people (then slaves) participated in the American War of Independence.
 They got a promise that veterans of war will be free people – but white people were filled with prejudice and too often the promise was broken.